calculquebec/magic_clusters/README.md

 ## Terraform variables
 If you use a dynamic pool of node, you will want to configure a Terraform variable of type HCL, named `pool`, with value `[]`.

 The name of the cluster will be based on the `name` variable as defined in the `locals`.
-If you want, you can define a Terraform variable named `cloud_suffix`, which will be appended to the `name`.
+If you want, you can define a Terraform variable named `suffix`, which will be appended to the `name`.
 This may be useful if you want to start two clusters, one in Arbutus, one in Béluga-cloud, using the same configuration.

 ## YAML Validation